Clinical Nurse Jobs at Lexington Health with Visa Sponsorship

 Does Lexington Health sponsor H-1B visas for Clinical Nurses?

-Lexington Health's sponsorship for Clinical Nurses is primarily through employment-based immigrant visa pathways like EB-2 and EB-3, not the H-1B.
+Lexington Health's sponsorship for Clinical Nurses is primarily through employment-based immigrant visa pathways like EB-2 and EB-3, not the H-1B visa.
 Nursing roles are classified as specialty occupations in some contexts, but H-1B sponsorship for bedside nurses is uncommon across the healthcare industry.
 The more established route is EB-3 with PERM labor certification, which leads directly to a Green Card.

 Which visa types are commonly used for Clinical Nurse roles at Lexington Health?